 According to the medical experts at MedlinePlus, indoor allergies can result from exposure to dust mites, pollen, mold or pet dander.
 These allergens can sometimes trigger asthma attacks and other respiratory problems for vulnerable individuals.
-Here are three proven strategies to help you allergy-proof and improve the air quality inside your Savannah, Georgia, home.
+Here are three proven strategies to help you allergy-proof and improve the indoor air quality inside your Savannah, GA, home.

 Invest in an Air Purifier

 Air purifiers can provide added help in removing allergens from indoor air.
 The U.S. Environmental Protection Agency offers information on three basic types of air purifiers: